PaPJoIN/supervised-learning-class-dropout/README.md

 ## 🔸 Data
-The data used in this project was divided into 3 stages, each representing the students' progression through their academic journey, starting with enrollment details, followed by incorporating engagement metrics and finally introducing subject gradings.
+The data used in this project was divided into 3 stages, each representing the students' progression through their academic journey, starting with enrolment details, followed by incorporating engagement metrics and finally introducing subject gradings.

 ## 🔸 Methodology
 * Performed data exploration and the necessary preprocessing steps, including encoding and scaling.
 * Identified the key correlations between variables.
 * Defined, compiled and trained the Neural Network models.
-* Performed hyperparamater optimisation using Keras Tuner to further refine accuracy.
+* Performed hyperparameter optimisation using Keras Tuner to further refine accuracy.
 * Instantiated and trained the Extreme Gradient Boosting models.
-* Applied Grid & Ramdom-Search to further tune the XGBoost models.
+* Applied Grid & Random-Search to further tune the XGBoost models.
-* Calculated and compared the models' perfomances across a range of metrics [Accuracy, AUC, Recall & Precision].
+* Calculated and compared the models' performances across a range of metrics [Accuracy, AUC, Recall & Precision].

 ## 🔸 Tools
 * Python, NumPy, Pandas